ALEC Assistant Professor of Practice

-Michael Farrell is currently the Special Projects Manager for NET, Nebraska’s statewide public broadcasting organization.
-He is a forty-one year veteran in public broadcasting, 39 of which have been spent in production and management in Nebraska and the Great Plains.
+Michael Farrell is currently also the Special Projects Manager for NET, Nebraska's statewide public broadcasting organization.
+He is a forty-five year veteran in public broadcasting, forty-three of which have been spent in production and management in Nebraska and the Great Plains.

 From 1998 to 2009 Michael Farrell lead the network's forty member TV production team managing an annual budget of close to $3 million in local, regional and national projects.
 He now serves as Principal Investigator on many major grant funded initiatives as well as helping to develop new projects and partnerships for NET.

-Beginning in 2006 he has also lead the effort to establish an internship program at NET for students from the University of Nebraska-Lincoln’s colleges of Journalism and Fine and Performing Arts (Film) and the Institute of Agriculture and Natural Resources.
-Now in its fifth year the program offers paid professional experience to about a dozen students per year.
-Michael Farrell also teaches classes in Advanced Documentary and is available for independent study projects with select students.
+Beginning in 2006 he has also lead the effort to establish an internship program at NET for students from the University of Nebraska-Lincoln's colleges of Journalism and Fine and Performing Arts (Film) and the Institute of Agriculture and Natural Resources.
+Michael Farrell also teaches classes in Advanced Documentary and Digital Imaging and Story-telling and is available for independent study projects with select students.

 THE CAPITOL MURALS (1998) 60-min.
 This documentary follows the five-year public art process of selecting and creating the final artwork for the Nebraska State Capitol.
 Funding from the Nebraska Arts Council.
 Producer/Director/Writer/Grantwriter.